AngeloPavone/raylib-pong.c/README.md

 dependent on raylib!

-to run just install raylib in the same directory as main.c then exec the build.c script
+to run just install raylib in the same directory as main.sh then exec the build.c script